Submodular risk measures: Submodularity in financial data

 \paragraph{Subadditivity test and VIX correlation analysis.} As a complementary analysis, we test VaR for subadditivity violations using the same sector-based sample of stock pairs.
 For each pair $(X,Y)$, we form the portfolio loss series $L_t^{X+Y}=-\bigl(r_t^X+r_t^Y\bigr)$ and compute the rolling VaR of the sum directly.
 A subadditivity violation is recorded when

 that is, when $\VaR_p(X+Y)>\VaR_p(X)+\VaR_p(Y)$, so that VaR penalizes diversification.
 We test at confidence levels $p\in\{0.95,\,0.975,\,0.99\}$ using both window lengths.

-To examine the relationship between violation dynamics and market stress, we compute daily correlations between three time series: VaR submodularity violation rates, VaR subadditivity violation rates, and the CBOE Volatility Index (VIX).
-Table~\ref{tab:vix_corr} reports Pearson, Spearman rank, and distance correlations for each window length and confidence level.
-The correlation between submodularity and subadditivity violation rates is consistently high across most configurations (Pearson 0.47--0.97, Spearman 0.48--0.89, distance 0.50--0.96), with the notable exception of the 250-day window at 99\% confidence, where the correlation drops substantially (Pearson 0.47).
-This suggests that the lattice-based and portfolio-based notions of diversification failure tend to coincide: periods in which VaR fails submodularity are largely the same periods in which it fails subadditivity.
-Both violation rates also show moderate to strong positive correlation with the VIX.
-Pearson correlations between VIX and submodularity violation rates range from 0.20 to 0.53, while those between VIX and subadditivity violation rates range from 0.30 to 0.53, indicating that VaR diversification failures tend to coincide with periods of higher market volatility.
+To examine the relationship between violation dynamics and market stress, we compute correlations between three time series: VaR submodularity violation rates, VaR subadditivity violation rates, and the CBOE Volatility Index (VIX).
+Table~\ref{tab:vix_corr} reports the Pearson correlation, the Spearman rank correlation, and the distance correlation of \citet{SRB07} for each window length and confidence level.
+The correlation between submodularity and subadditivity violation rates remains high across all configurations (Pearson 0.50--0.96, Spearman 0.46--0.90, distance 0.52--0.97), with the weakest link at the 250-day window and 99\% confidence (Pearson 0.50).
+This suggests that the two notions often fail during the same periods: when VaR violates submodularity, it also tends to violate subadditivity.
+Both violation rates also show positive correlation with the VIX.
+Pearson correlations between VIX and submodularity violation rates range from 0.22 to 0.50, while those between VIX and subadditivity violation rates range from 0.32 to 0.53, indicating that VaR diversification failures tend to coincide with periods of higher market volatility.